 PLA Eastern Theater Command continues joint exercises around Taiwan

 NANJING, Aug.
-5 (Xinhua) -- The Eastern Theater Command of the Chinese People's Liberation Army (PLA) on Friday continued joint combat exercises and training in the waters and airspace around the Taiwan Island.
+6 (Xinhua) -- The Eastern Theater Command of the Chinese People's Liberation Army (PLA) continued its joint combat exercises and training as scheduled on Saturday in the waters and airspace around the Taiwan Island.

 The exercises took place in the waters and airspace off the northern, southwestern and eastern coasts of the island.